thennothinghappened/WYS-Documentation/README.md

 ## Help Wanted!
  Currently this is a pretty barebones repo, but I (and a few others now) are working on it.
  Any help in the documentation process, or cleaning up and providing more useful descriptions would be greatly appreciated.
-If you decide to contribute to this repo, please refer to `CONTRIBUTING.md` file to outline how to contribute to this project.
+If you decide to contribute to this repo, please refer to [CONTRIBUTING](CONTRIBUTING.md) to outline how to contribute to this project.
 Anyone who contributes (good) pull requests to this project be added to a list of contributors below and receive my thanks :)

 ## Contributors
  - thennothinghappened (thennothing#4011)